Gudradain/spirit-island-template/README.md

 ### Getting Started

 1. Download the ZIP file and extract it on your computer.
 2. Open the folder "spirit-island-template-master".
-You should see folders such as "_docs", "_examples" and "_global".
+You should see folders such as "_docs", "_examples", "_global", and "My Custom Content".
-3. Create a new folder in "spirit-island-template-master" called "my_projects" or whatever you like.
+3. Open the 'My Custom Content' folder and then open the folder for spirits, adversary, etc.
-4. Create a new folder in "my_projects" and name it for a specific project.
-If your project is not two folder levels inside "spirit-island-template-master", the html won't work.
+4. Open the examples in a browser to view the stylized content.
+Open the examples in a text editor to modify.
-5. Copy an example file from one of the subfolders in "_examples" into your new folder.
-Open it with your favorite text editor and create your content!
+     **NOTE:** The folder depth is important.
+You can create new folders but the .html files must be at the same folder depth (ie. 2 deeper than the root folder).
-6. Open the example file or your edited file in your browser to see the example cards or your creations!
+5. You can copy the examples again from the "_examples" folder.

 ### Tips for Maintenance